 Many men in their twenties, thirties, and forties complain of erectile dysfunction.
-Here, the culprit is almost always psychology, although the treatment is the same.
-Here, the key is for us to let the patient know that they are not alone, that having performance anxiety is normal in this situation, and to try to simply stress the need to succeed with erections and let the anxiety melt away.
-There can be a stigma in a patient’s mind that to need to use help such as pills for erections is a sign of weakness, or that they may become addictive.
-However, we try to stress that they will be a crutch while one regains their confidence, or settles more comfortably into their relationship.
-In the case of the problem being primarily psychological in the form of performance anxiety the vast majority of the time the use of pharmacological help for erections will be temporary once one becomes more confident and comfortable.
+In these cases, the culprit is almost always psychology, although the treatment is the same.
+Here, the key is to let the patient know that they are not alone, that having performance anxiety is typical in this situation, and to try to stress the need to succeed with erections and let the anxiety melt away.
+There is often a stigma in a patient’s mind that needing help, such as pills for erections, is a sign of weakness.
+Or that they may become addicted to the medication.
+However, we try to stress that they will hopefully just be a crutch while one regains their confidence or settles more comfortably into their relationship.
+In the case of the problem being primarily psychological, in the form of performance anxiety, most of the time, pharmacological help for erections will be temporary until one becomes more confident and comfortable.

 Intra-urethral Suppositories or Gels